 Sugar is an addiction that a lot of us have a problem breaking.
 It is the single worst ingredient in the modern diet and a huge reason why so many people are overweight.
 It can have harmful effects on metabolism and contribute to all sorts of diseases.
 Sugar is one of those foods that is considered a food that contains empty calories.
 It contains a lot of calories, with no essential nutrients aka all of the calories are empty.
 It also causes tooth decay by feeding the harmful bacteria in the mouth.
 And really the list goes on and on about how bad it is for you.
-Instead of harping on all the negatives, let’s chat about some alternatives that might be a better option for you, like Stevia, Xylitol, and Coconut Sugar.
+Instead of harping on all the negatives, let us chat about some alternatives that might be a better option for you, like Stevia, Xylitol, or Coconut Sugar.

 What is Stevia?